Dadurian v. Underwriters at Lloyd’s of London

 Facts

 Dadurian (plaintiff) allegedly purchased several pieces of jewelry from Howe, a jeweler.
-Neither Dadurian nor Howe maintained records corroborating the purchases, and both claimed that Dadurian purchased the jewelry with cash.
+Neither Dadurian nor Howe maintained records corroborating the purchases, and both claimed that Dadurian had purchased the jewelry with cash.
 Dadurian insured the jewelry with Lloyd’s of London (Lloyd’s) (defendant).
 The insurance policy was issued based on appraisals performed by Howe.
 Dadurian filed a claim.
-When Lloyd initiated its investigation into the matter, Dadurian claimed that he obtained the cash necessary to purchase the jewelry from bank loans.
+When Lloyd initiated its investigation into the matter, Dadurian claimed that he had obtained the cash necessary to purchase the jewelry from bank loans.
 Dadurian then had several months in which to collect the necessary documentation.
-Under oath, he presented loan documentation to Lloyds and claimed with certainty that these loans were related to the jewelry purchases.
+Under oath, he presented loan documentation to Lloyd’s and claimed with certainty that these loans were related to the jewelry purchases.
 At trial, an officer of the bank testified that the loans were not related to the jewelry purchases.
 Dadurian claimed to have been innocently mistaken as to the loans’ true purpose.
-The insurance policy excludes coverage if the insured knowingly provides false information concerning a material fact.
-The jury found in favor of Dadurian, and Lloyd’s moved for judgment notwithstanding the verdict and, alternatively, for a new trial.
-The lower court denied Lloyd’s motion and Lloyd appealed.
+The insurance policy excluded coverage if the insured knowingly provided false information concerning a material fact.
+The jury found in favor of Dadurian, and Lloyd’s moved for judgment notwithstanding the verdict or, alternatively, for a new trial.
+The lower court denied Lloyd’s motion, and Lloyd’s appealed.

 Rule of Law